neilshastry/aws-stock-price-prediction/README.md

 # Stock Price Prediction with LSTM in AWS Sagemaker on the Cloud

 ## Background
 This is a fun personal project where I wanted to explore some of the math, technical indicators and deep learning in a cloud native environment to validate this growing hypothesis that machine learning can predict stock prices.
-For this illustration, I have used the broad market S&P 500 index - however, this project can be readily extended to evaluate other individual or baskets of stocks.
+For this illustration, I have used the broad market S&P 500 index - however, this project can be readily extended to evaluate other individual or a basket of stocks.

 ## Objectives
-Evaluate time series data of S&P 500 Close price through LSTM RNN and explore prediction feasibility on new stock price.
+Evaluate time series data of S&P 500 Close price through LSTM RNN and explore prediction feasibility for future close price.

 ## Tools
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)